The interstate car transport requires a lot of work.

 -

-What kind of car you have: Car transport companies use the exact brand or type of car you have to determine the price.
-If you have a luxury car, expect it to cost more than a rundown Chevy car.
+What kind of car you have: Car transport companies use the brand or type of your car to determine the price.
+Luxury cars cost more to transport.

-Tip: Companies also use your car’s weight and size of your car to determine cost.
-If you’re transporting a massive Expedition you can expect to pay more.
+Tip: Companies also use your car’s weight and size to determine cost.
+If you’re transporting a massive Expedition, expect to pay more.

 There are different types of vehicle transport, called open transport and enclosed transport.